-Through its deployments, the SPC offers a wealth of experience and insights, as evidenced by its recent participation in lessons learned studies undertaken in transitioning missions in Liberia and Haiti.
-This knowledge has proven invaluable for the further development and implementation of the Strategic Guidance Framework for International Policing, the conceptualization of the United Nations Police Training Architecture Programme and the operationalization of six thematic curriculum development groups (CDGs), seminal initiatives that advance the further professionalization of United Nations policing.
+Through its deployments, the SPC offers a wealth of experience and insights, as evidenced by its recent participation in lessons learned studies undertaken in transitioning missions in Liberia, Haiti and Darfur, as well as the work of the Police Division Performance Task Force.
+This knowledge has proven invaluable for the further operationalization of the Strategic Guidance Framework for International Policing through the implementation of the United Nations Police Training Architecture Programme, which advances the professionalization of United Nations policing.